|01 Jul - 08 Jul|

 Sail to the peaceful southernmost island of Suðuroy to admire the dramatic bird cliffs and spectacular vistas and travel to Eysturoy, home to the tallest mountain in the Faroes before exploring the northern islands of Borðoy and Kunoy.

-Arrive at Vagar airport and meet your guide for the week.
-Drive from the airport to the small village of Gasdalur which until 2003 could only be reached on foot, over a 434m peak.
-Take the short walk to the picturesque waterfall, keeping an eye out for puffins on the way before continuing to Torshavn and check-in to your hotel for 2 nights and enjoy dinner.
+Arrive at Vagar airport and meet your guide for the week before taking the scenic drive to Torshavn and check-in to your hotel for 2 nights and enjoy dinner.
 (D)

-Travel by ferry to Sandoy and experience the traditional Faroese lifestyle on this unspoilt island.
-Enjoy lunch in a remote cottage and visit the art gallery in Sandur which is home to the largest art collection in the Faroe Islands.
+This morning you will drive through the new subsea tunnel, which opened in December 2023 to Sandoy and experience the traditional Faroese lifestyle on this unspoilt island.
+Enjoy lunch and visit the art gallery in Sandur which is home to the largest art collection in the Faroe Islands.
 Travel back to the capital and dine at leisure.
 Overnight in Torshavn.
 (B,L,D)

 After breakfast transfer to the harbour and board the modern Smyril Line ferry to Suduroy (sailing time 2 hours).
 Visit Akraberg, the southernmost point in the Faroes and stroll to the lighthouse which was built in 1909.
 At the church in Famjin, discover the original flag - Merkid - which was created by three Faroese students in Copenhagen in 1919 before stopping for a hot drink and some freshly baked waffles in a local café.
 Dine in Seglloftid, a cultural centre and restaurant in Tvoroyri.
 Try a Faroese beer in the old pub in the neighbouring house before returning to the ferry.
 Overnight at the Hotel Tvoroyri.
 (B,L,D)